gjcooper/vim-nbs-pres/README.md

 * filetype recognition (for pcl files only)
 * syntax recognition (for pcl files only)
 * code folding (based on indentation only)

+Installation:
+* Should work with vim bundling tools such as Vundle and pathogen, or
+* Manually add files to appropriate sub-directory within .vim dir